Mexico: Criminalizing abortion is unconstitutional, court rules | DW | 07.09.2021

 The ruling is seen as a victory for women's health and human rights advocates.

-Supreme Court Justice Luis Maria Aguilar said, "This is a historic step for the rights of women."
+"This is a historic step for the rights of women," said Supreme Court Justice Luis Maria Aguilar.

 The decision annuls several provisions of a law from the northern state of Coahuila, that had made abortion a criminal act.